 - Disabled archiving and cleaning up (all above multiplied 365 per year).

 - Foreseen growth as per business operational plans.

-In fact, MiFID II states that a financial institution should be prepared for handling message twice bigger than the biggest one seen in the previous 6 months (all above multiplied x 2).
+In fact, MiFID II states that a financial institution should be prepared for handling messages twice bigger as the biggest one seen in the previous 6 months (all above-multiplied x 2).

 For the solution: